ICS Real Stories: Meet Anurag | Online AAT Accounting Review

-I had just become a father and had a full time job.
+I had a full-time job.
 I needed flexibility for my studies and distance learning was the only solution.

 Why did you choose ICS Learn?

-How did you balance having a baby, a full-time job and your studies?
+How did you balance having a full-time job with your studies?

 It requires commitment and focus.
-I started waking up early and studied in the morning before my baby and wife would wake up.
+I started waking up early and studied in the morning before my wife would wake up.
 I studied about 3 hours every morning and revised whenever I could during the day on my phone, with the help of green light tests on the AAT website and online tests on the ICS Learn student community.

 What did you enjoy most about your courses?